MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 }
 }
 ```
-## 18.We create distribution with the following command:
+## 19.We create distribution with the following command:

 ``` bash
 aws cloudfront create-distribution
 --distribution-config file://distribution.json
 ```

-## 19.We run the following command for get DomainName
+## 20.We run the following command for get DomainName

 ``` bash
 aws cloudfront list-distributions
 ```

-## 20.We run the following command for get the ARN
+## 21.We run the following command for get the ARN

 ``` bash
 aws cloudfront list-distributions
 ```
-## 21.We create a new file for add a policy with the following command:
+## 22.We create a new file for add a policy with the following command:

 ``` bash
 nano bucket-policy.json
 ```

-## 22.we add in file .json the policy and we replace the ARN and the domainame
+## 23.We add the policy to the JSON file and we replace the ARN and the domainame

 ```json
 {